odtboun/CMPE140/README.md

 # CMPE140
-Exercise questions that I prepared for CMPE140 (a course for Boğaziçi Management&amp;Economics students)
+Exercise questions that I prepared for CMPE140 (Boğaziçi University Introduction to Computing for Management & Economics)